Thank you for reading our post, please rate this article at the end.

 However, the opposite is not true.
 That is why, if they stay longer, humans will drown in the water while fish will die on land.

 However, both these creatures will survive for some time before they can no longer breathe.
-Ultimately, fish will die if they remain out of water for too long, but the question is the duration of their survival before they can no longer breathe.
+Ultimately, fish will die if they remain out of water for too long, but the question is how long they can survive before they can no longer breathe.

 I am concerned about the time it will take for the gills to collapse after they lose contact with water, which is the basis of this post.